 In fact, there have been cases where some disengaged employers were forced into signing undertaking that forbid them from speaking ill of them.
 This goes to portray the level of emphasis and importance that is placed on this.

-The moment a recruiter sense this attribute from a job seeker then the chances of the employer being picked is greatly limited.
+The moment a recruiter sense this attribute from a job seeker, then the chances of the employer being picked is minimal.
 It is advisable if the need arises to speaker good of your former employer, praise them if though within you it is otherwise.
 If the attitude of gratitude is sensed in you about your former employer it could be a big plus to you.

 In conclusion, these are the common mistakes that job seekers and applicants usually make in their quest for a job.
 Also, refer to our post on mistakes job seekers make to learn more.

 6 Mistakes Make By Job Seekers In Nigeria